evidently

 - π¦ Both offline evals and live monitoring.

-- π» Open architecture: easily export data and integrate with existing tools.Β
+- π» Open architecture: easily export data and integrate with existing tools.

-- Best for exploratory analysis and debugging.
+- Best for experiments, exploratory analysis and debugging.

 - Zero setup option: auto-generate test conditions from the reference dataset.